SazinSamin/Samin_Reading_Room/Data Structure/Tree/Generic Tree/README.md

 Link -> https://www.geeksforgeeks.org/generic-treesn-array-trees/

-When we gat array for contruct a tree, the array explain that
+When we gat array for construct a tree, the array explain that

 Like we have an array this ->
 int array[] = {4, -1, 4, 1, 1};